AkiPoh/DEV-KATKE/PLANNING.md

 ### The Vision Connection

 Work done on the ASCII art creator will contribute to our larger goal of creating a "newspaper-inspired" development environment that rivals Scratch's intuitiveness while producing production-grade results.
-Things such as the spatial reasoning, assembly management, and layering concepts we develop will inform how we approach:
+The spatial reasoning, assembly management, and layering concepts we develop will inform how we approach:

 - Code organization and navigation
 - Project structure visualization
 - Multi-file editing workflows
 - Visual programming elements